xy7313/xy7313.github.io/_posts/2017-04-02-Start-with-JAVA.md

 10. this
     1. to identify global variables within a local scope
     2. to invoke constructor of the same class from one constructor using this()
+11. overriding：if a subclass contains a method, which has the same name, return type and parameters as a super class method, it's called method overriding
+    1. private method of super class can not be overriding, it is just called redefined (because the private method is not visible in the subclass.).
+    2. can not restrict it. eg: The default method of super class can be overridden by default, protected & public method of subclass; The protected method of super class can be overridden by protected & public method of subclass; The public method of super class can be overridden by only public method of subclass.
+12. abstract
+13. interface